arsaboo/beets-subsonic/README.md

 - **Update Rating**: You can sync your song ratings from your Beets library to your Subsonic server.
 You can specify the rating field to be used, e.g., `beet subsonic_addrating --rating plex_userrating`.
 The default is `plex_userrating`, but you can also use `spotify_track_popularity` as the rating field.
 You can use the default beets queries format to limit the items to be updated.

 - **Scrobble tracks**: You can use `beet subsonic_scrobble` to scrobble tracks in Subsonic server.
-Right now, it supports the `lastViewedAt` timestamp from Plex.
+Right now, it supports the `lastViewedAt` timestamp from Plex and uses the [Plexsync](https://github.com/arsaboo/beets-plexsync) plugin.
+Please make sure you update your beets library before running this.
+You can use beets queries format to limit the items to be scrobbled.
+For example, `beet subsonic_scrobble year:2024` will only update tracks from 2024.

 - **Trigger Subsonic update**: You can use `beet subsonic_update` to manually trigger a scan.